WoolyBeard/misty-vale-project/Adventures/A Pastoral Town/a-pastoral-town.md

 **Current Situation:** Granny May cannot flee.
 She requires constant care and will be among the first villagers overwhelmed if left unattended.

-**Actionable:** Assign someone to protect her, reinforce the infirmary, or carry her somewhere safer despite her protests.
+**Actionable:** Assign someone to protect her, reinforce the infirmary, or carry her somewhere safer despite her protests, medicine from Anna May assist her, moving her without it could result in death.